 The location where Bobby Driscoll was found dead

-Death Location in East Village, New York
+Death Location East Village, New York

 This is the building where Bobby Driscoll was found dead.